The turbulent Colorado River is one of the most heavily regulated and hardest working rivers in the world.

 The chief tributary of the Colorado River is the Green River, a 730-mile-long artery that begins in the Wind River Mountains in Wyoming, winds through Colorado and Utah before joining the Colorado River in Canyonlands National Park in southern Utah.

 Canyonlands and the Grand Canyon are among 11 National Park Service units that lie along the Colorado River and its tributaries, including Arches National Park, Glen Canyon National Recreation Area and Lake Mead National Recreation Area.

-The Colorado River runs for about 300 miles through Marble Canyon and the Grand Canyon.
+The mainstem of the Colorado River runs for about 300 miles through Marble Canyon and the Grand Canyon.
 The powerful forces of erosion have carved through 2 billion years of the earth’s geologic history at the Grand Canyon.
 Layers of limestone, sandstone, shale, granite, and schist make up the Grand Canyon’s rock sequences.